 \subsection{Implementing Variational Chain-of-Thought}

 Computing exact mutual information for high-dimensional text is intractable.
-Instead, we employ a variational lower bound achievable through categorical classification coupled with a structured chain-of-thought (CoT) reasoning policy for the overseer.
+Instead, we use a variational lower bound implemented as a categorical classification prompt which gives a structured chain-of-thought (CoT) reasoning policy for the overseer.

+To estimate TVD-MI, we treat the critic as a binary classifier distinguishing ``real'' pairs (responses to the same source) from ``shuffled" pairs (responses to different sources).
+We estimate the true positive rate (TPR) and true negative rate (TNR) from LLM outputs and estimate TVD-MI as the sum minus one.
+This implementation is discriminative rather than a plug-in density estimator over text.
+One can compute a KL diagnostic after projecting responses through the binary critic, e.g. between the Bernoulli distributions induced by the critic's labels under $P^+$ and $P^-$.
+However, this critic-output KL is a representation-level quantity and is not the same object as the distribution-free KL-MI certification problem in Theorem~\ref{thm:wclb}; the binary projection can hide the worst-case high-cardinality behavior that drives the KL--TVD separation.

-\paragraph{TVD-MI via Type-Based Tests.} Let $P^+ := P_{ij}$ denote the joint distribution of paired responses (same source) and $P^- := P_i \otimes P_j$ denote the product of marginals (independent sources).
-For total variation distance, the overseer’s reasoning map is a test $r : \mathcal{T}(S) \to \mathcal{C}$ applied to the empirical joint type of a sample $S$.
-With acceptance set $A$ and $f(t) = |t-1|$, this yields
+\paragraph{TVD-MI via a binary test (total variation distance).} Figure \ref{fig:latent-knowledge} (left) shows the step-by-step pipeline and we discuss the formal equations here.
+Let $P^+ := P_{ij}$ denote the joint distribution of paired responses (same source) and $P^- := P_i \otimes P_j$ denote the product of marginals (independent sources).
+For total variation distance, the overseer’s reasoning map is a decision rule $r : \mathcal{T}(S) \to \{\text{real pair}, \text{shuffled pair}\}$.
+We take $f(t) = |t-1|$ and this yields

 where now

 The bound is tight when $r$ perfectly separates the distributions \citep[Definition~2.4]{tsybakov2008nonparametric}.
 This is an instance of Youden's \citeyearpar{youden1950index} J statistic ($\text{TPR} + \text{TNR} - 1$), which measures informativeness \citep{powers2012problem}.